syncfusion-content/ej2-angular-docs/ej2-angular/grid/integrate-chart-in-grid.md

 # Integrate Chart in Syncfusion Angular Grid

-Grid and Chart integration in Syncfusion<sup style="font-size:70%">&reg;</sup> enables visualizing tabular data by linking the grid with a chart.
+Grid and Chart integration in Angular Data Grid enables visualizing tabular data by linking the grid with a chart.
 Selected data can be rendered interactively as bar, line, or pie charts via the [ContextMenu](https://ej2.syncfusion.com/angular/documentation/grid/context-menu) feature.
 This integration is suitable for dashboards, reporting tools, and other data-driven applications where tabular and visual representations improve analysis and decision making.

 ## Steps for Chart integration